tinylinden/k3s-sandbox/README.md

 quickly set up with [minikube][minikube], but where is the fun with simple `minikube start`?

-The cluster is going to be used for experiments, so there must be a way to set it up and tear it down with a single command.
-So I decided to experiment with [Vagrant][vagrant] and [Ansible][ansible] to create my very own, naive [K3s][k3s] three node cluster running inside [VirtualBox][virtualbox].
+It is going to be used for experiments, so there must be a way to set it up and tear it down with a single command.
+I decided to experiment with [Vagrant][vagrant] and [Ansible][ansible] to create my very own, naive [K3s][k3s] three node cluster running inside [VirtualBox][virtualbox].